Non-unitary evolution of neutrinos in matter and the leptonic unitarity test

 \subsection{The oscillation probability to second order in $W$}

 In this section, we discuss the oscillation probability to second order in $W$.
-It is to illuminate the principle of calculation, how averaging over the fast oscillation works, and to show which constraints are obtained on the sterile state masses by the requirement of suppression by the energy denominator to make these sterile-sector model dependent terms negligible.
+It is to illuminate the principle of calculation, how averaging over the fast oscillation works, and to show which constraints are obtained on the sterile state masses by the requirement of suppression by the large sterile state mass denominators to make these sterile-sector model dependent terms negligible.

 Of course, we will calculate in this paper all the oscillation probabilities $P(\nu_\beta \rightarrow \nu_\alpha)$ in matter to fourth order in $W$ to keep the necessary term, the probability leaking term $\mathcal{C}_{\alpha \beta}$, as mentioned earlier.
 The key features of the fourth-order terms will be described in the next section~\ref{sec:probability-4th}.